Apply for the AACSF Grant

 - The remaining funds are two $10,000 research stipends ($10,000 to the applicant and $10,000 to the primary mentor), which are not guaranteed and are awarded only upon successful completion of the award.
 Successful completion of the award includes, but is not limited to, successfully achieving project aims and accomplishing all of the Fellowship benchmarks.
 These research stipends are to be applied to sustaining ongoing research in the Alzheimer’s field and will be paid to the applicant‘s and mentor‘s respective institutions at the time of release.

-The Principal Investigator must commit up to an average of two protected days per week (40%) effort toward their research efforts during each funding year.
+The Principal Investigator (PI) must commit up to an average of two protected days per week (40%) of effort toward their research efforts during each funding year.

-Applicants must be clinicians (postdoctoral fellows through assistant professors; or equivalent positions) interested in an academic career who have:
+Applicants must be clinicians (clinical fellows, postdoctoral fellows through assistant professors; or equivalent positions) interested in an academic career who have:

-- Full-time positions at an recognized non-academic institution and
+- Full-time positions at a recognized non- academic institution and;

 - Licensure for clinical practice.